RL-VS/rlvs2021/docs/faq.md

 We can issue certificates of *registration* (not attendance, since we cannot really check) for participants who registered through Whova.
 We will issue them after the school.

+## Will the videos be available after the classes?

+We will do our best to upload the videos on the website within 2 to 3 days after each talk (provided we have authorization from the speakers).